jhaston/Multiple-client-server-application/README.md

 Although video hire businesses are now almost obsolete the prototype applications presented here are valid, and could be used for many other client-server applications.

 The original non-packaged classes are presented first and will soon be branched to provide a packaged version.

-Limited information is currently provided.
-More detailed information and usage instructions coming soon.
 So please come back and check out any new uploads.

 # Background